lu-kno/DeskOrganizerWeBots/Report/Project Report.md

 #### Robot Kinematics

 The Robot chosen for this task consists of a robotic arm with a gripper on the end of the arm.
 Without the gripper, the robot has 6 degrees of freedom.
 Calculating the position of the gripper (the end effector) while knowing the position of each individual motor can be done using a process called forward kinematics, which combines multiple applications of trigonometric formulas.

 Nonetheless, the reverse operation, which aims to calculate the required position of the joints in the kinematic chain given the (desired) position of the end effector presents a more challenging problem.
 Since the point to which the robot needs to move is defined as a three dimensional vector, it leaves 3 independent parameters, meaning there can be more than one solution for a given point.

 To go around this problem, it is possible to use inverse kinematics

 One option would be to use inverse kinematics to aproximate the required result.

 <red>explain ik in depth</red>

 Since the direction from which the robot is approaching the objects needs to be from above, some of the robots axis can be fixed to a predefined position.
 This reduces the number of degrees of freedom to 3, which makes it possible to use trigonometry to calculate the required position values for the remaining motors.

 The following figure shows the robot's coordinate system and the position of the objects in the simulation.

 <red>Insert figure from presentation</red>

-    The position of the first motor can obtained with $ arctan(\frac{y}{z}) $, where $y$ and $z$ are the y and z coordinates of the object in the simulation.
+The position of the first motor $\omega_0$ can obtained as the angle between the two dimensional position vector in the xy plane with $\omega_0=arctan(\frac{y}{x})$, where
+$y$ and $z$ are the y and z coordinates of the object in the simulation.

+#### Gripper Actuation

+The gripper consists of three individual fingers, each of them having three joints.
+The closing action of the finger is achieved by rotating the first joint of each finger until the desired object is grabed or the maximum joint rotation is reached.
+This alone creates a claw like grip, since all finger sections rotate with the first joint relative to the global coordinates.
+While useful in some cases, its contact area with the object being grabbed is significantly reduced.

+In order to improve the contact area of the gripper, it is possible to rotate the third joint of each finger in the opposite direction by the same amount as the first one, compensating the rotation on the fingertips and creating a more stable grip.

+The following figure shows the gripper in the open and closed position using the a claw and a pinch grip respectively.

+<red>insert figure of gripper open, closed claw and closed flat</red>

 #### Organization Routine